elenderg/PAL-1000/instruções de compilação.md

 `Add another monikette to the monikettes given the type.` `Find the routine given the monikettes.`
 `Destroy the monikettes. `
-``
+`
-`218.
-EMPLOY and POINT statements explicitly refer to other routines, and some terms implicitly refer to other routines (like "a box's center" which is an implicit reference to the function-routine "To put a box's center into a spot.")
-A routine reference` is a list of monikettes that refers to such a routine, and these are the routines we use to compile them:``
+218. EMPLOY and POINT statements explicitly refer to other routines, and some terms implicitly refer to other routines (like "a box's center" which is an implicit reference to the function-routine "To put a box's center into a spot.")
+A routine reference` is a list of monikettes that refers to such a routine, and these are the routines we use to compile them:

 `To compile a routine reference given a rider:`